 2.6.1 At the enquiry stage, the enquiry draft (DIS in ISO, CDV in IEC) shall be circulated by the office of the CEO to all National Bodies for a 12-week vote.
-In JTC 1, the enquiry draft is a DIS or DAM.
-In JTC 1, the DIS or DAM shall be circulated for a 12-week vote, following a translation period of 8 weeks.

-For policy on the use of languages, see Annex E. In JTC 1, texts are only required to be prepared in English, except in exceptional instances.
+For policy on the use of languages, see Annex E.

-National bodies shall be advised of the date by which completed ballots are to be received by the office of the CEO.
+National Bodies shall be advised of the date by which completed ballots are to be received by the office of the CEO.